Soufli railway station: Services

 The station is served by two buses to Alexandroupoli Port (07:31 & 20:33) and a single bus to Dikaia (16:52).

 Between July 2005 and February 2011 the Friendship Express (an international InterCity train jointly operated by the Turkish State Railways (TCDD) and TrainOSE linking Istanbul's Sirkeci Terminal, Turkey and Thessaloniki, Greece) passed through Lagyna, but did not call at the station.

+As of October 2024 all services are run as a rail-replacement bus service.